napcs/katacoda-scenarios/tailscale_funnel/intro.md

 server, install Tailscale on the machine running the server, expose the server through Funnel, and manage the connection.

+## How to use the environment

 On the right side of the screen is your IDE and terminal.
 You'll use multiple terminal tabs in this lesson.

 Start with the **Editor** tab selected.

 You don't have to type long commands either.
-Click on the following command and it executes in the terminal:
+Click on the following command and it executes in the terminal on the right:

 ```shell
 echo "Hi from Tailscale"
 ```{{ execute }}

 Let's get started.
+Press the **Start** button to continue.